gftx/rick-n-morty/README.md

 ### Used technologies

+- reactJS
-- ReactJS
+- react hooks
-- React Hooks
+- react router
-- React Router DOM
+- axios
-- Axios
+- styled-components

 ### Need to do